 The Arch is now the centre piece in a row of monuments that extends from the center of Paris towards the west, a vista known as the Axe historique.
 The axis starts at the Louvre to the east and continues to the financial district called La Defense to the west, so the arch is visible from more than three miles away in either direction.

 The base pillars of the arch are adorned with four massive sculptures: The Triumph of Napoleon by Cortot; The Departure of the Volunteers in 1792 by Rude; and Peace and Resistance, both by Etex.
-Engraved on shields adorning the top of the arch are names of the major victories from the Revolutionary and Napoleonic wars, and the inside of the arch has the names of 558 generals engraved within.
-Visitors can access the top of the arch by foot, or by elevator.
+Engraved on shields adorning the top of the arch are the names of the major victories from the Revolutionary and Napoleonic wars, and the inside of the arch has the names of hundreds of important French generals engraved in it.

 See Paris Short Breaks to plan your Paris visit

-Map of Arc de Triomphe & places nearby
+Map of Arc de Triomphe and places nearby